mks0601/V2V-PoseNet_RELEASE/README.md

 # V2V-PoseNet: Voxel-to-Voxel Prediction Network for Accurate 3D Hand and Human Pose Estimation from a Single Depth Map

-PyTorch re-implementation of the V2V-PoseNet is avaiable at dragonbook's [[repo](https://github.com/dragonbook/V2V-PoseNet-pytorch)].
+**PyTorch re-implementation of the V2V-PoseNet is avaiable at dragonbook's [repo](https://github.com/dragonbook/V2V-PoseNet-pytorch).

 Thank dragonbook for re-implementation.
 Other versions of the V2V-PoseNet repo are also welcome!

 # Introduction